-Ching et al. (1973: Appendix 6) list kapu (prohibited) resources for the ahupua'a of the study area (Table 1) which were gleaned from Land Commission documents on these areas.
-These were akule for Nāwiliwili and Niumalu Ahupua'a and 'opihi (limpet) for Ha'ikū Ahupua'a.
-Kapu wood was koa for Nāwiliwili, 'ōhi'a for Niumalu, and none was listed for Ha'ikū.
+Ching et al. (1973: Appendix 6) list kapu (prohibited) resources for the ahupua'a of the study area (Table 1) which were gleaned from Land Commission documents from these areas.
+These were akule for Nāwiliwili and Niumalu Ahupua'a.
+Kapu wood was koa for Nāwiliwili and 'ōhi'a for Niumalu.

 Table 1.
-Kapu resources mentioned in Land Commission documents from the ahupua'a of Nāwiliwili, Niumalu, and Ha'ikū (source: Ching et al. 1973)
+Kapu Resources Mentioned in Land Commission Documents from the Ahupua'a of Nāwiliwili, Niumalu, and Ha'ikū (source: Ching et al. 1973)

 Ahupua'a Kapu fish Kapu wood

 Nāwiliwili Akule Koa

 Niumalu Akule ʻŌhiʻa

-Haʻikū 'Opihi

-Figure 10.Niumalu Flats: Pond fields and fishponds (Source: Kaua'i Historical Society, Date Unknown)
+Figure 10.
+Niumalu Flats filled with pond fields and fishponds (Kaua'i Historical Society, n.d.)